How to Read an Aurora Forecast

 Keep an eye on the local weather forecast and aurora borealis predictions to maximize your chances of experiencing the northern lights in Kuujjuaq.
 So, bundle up, step outside, and marvel at the celestial magic that illuminates the Arctic heavens.

-The current aurora chance for Kuujjuaq is None.
+The current aurora chance for Kuujjuaq is Low.
 That rating is useful, but it works best when you combine it with darkness, weather, and the fact that some cities simply need stronger geomagnetic activity than others.

 Kuujjuaq sits in a latitude band where northern lights can become realistic during stronger forecast periods.
 You still need darkness and decent sky conditions, but you do not need the kind of extreme geomagnetic event many southern cities rely on.